AY2526S1-CS2103T-T09-4/tp/docs/DeveloperGuide.md

 </div>

-The following sequence diagram shows how an undo operation goes through the `Logic` component:
+The following sequence diagram displays how an undo operation goes through the `Logic` component:

 ![UndoSequenceDiagram](images/UndoSequenceDiagram-Logic.png)